 By Kristin Prelipp Oguntoyinbo

 Thanks for reading!
 I am always looking for great photo stories to tell in the Chapelboro area.
-If you know of someone or something that should be documented, please contact Kristin.
+Just write to me with any questions.